jesperfj/force-rest-api/README.md

     $ mvn clean deploy -DperformRelease

-When you're done, reset the pom.xml changes with:
+When you're done, reset the local version change to pom.xml with:

-    $ git checkout -- pom.xml
+    $ mvn versions:revert

 Remember to push your recent changes and tags to origin: